Marianadonabella/Final-Project/README.md

 ## The Project

-The project consists in predicting the turnover of a company.
+The project consists of predicting staff turnover of a company.
-Quit rates as rising, and turnover costs a lot to companies.
-These expenditures could be reduced if a company knew in advance the odds of each employee to quit.
-By combining this probability with employee performance and potencial, companies could focus on the right people to perform retention initiatives.
+A rise in staff attrition will be costly to companies, and combining these predictions with employee performance and potencial, makes it possible for companies to focus on the right people to perform retention initiatives.
 The goal was to build a model using the most common variables, the kind of information the majority of companies already have.
 The metrics used to evaluate the quality of the predictions was accuracy.

 ## Data

+There are two different analysis in the project: the machine learning model, and the analysis of overall staff turnover in the US.

+- Machine Learning Model:

 The data used can be found on Kaggle.
-It is data from a real company, containing 15.000 observations.
+It contains 15.000 observations, each one representing an employee, and 9 variables:

+1.Satisfaction Level
+2.Last Evaluation
+3.Number Projects
+4.AVG Monthly Hours
+5.Time in Company
+6.Work Accident
+7.Promotion Last 5 years
+8.Salary
+9.Department
+10.Left company

+- US employee turnover analysis:

+The data is provided by the Bureau of Labor Statistics, through an yearly survey called Job Openings and Labor Turnover Survey (JOLTS).
+The sample consists in aproximately 16.000 business establishments in the US, contemplating every industry and every State.
+In this project, multiple datasets from JOLTS were used.
+More information on the data can be found here: https://www.bls.gov/jlt/

 ## Workflow